Best Peptide Lab Manufacturers 2026: Reviews & HPLC Results

 - 98%+ verified purity

-The eight manufacturers we tested
+The eight manufacturers we examined — by output

 Eight names that are buyable in the US as of May 2026 and that came up in r/Peptides, r/PeptideResearch, and Discord recommendation threads with enough frequency to suggest meaningful buyer volume.
 The list is not exhaustive but it covers the field most buyers are choosing among.
+The scores below are manufacturer-output scores — they rate synthesis quality, supply-chain transparency, and documentation, not the retail-buying experience.
+The same brands carry separate retail composites on our main 2026 supplier rankings, and the two numbers can differ because they measure different things.

-1. ROEHN Research — 9.6 / 10
+1. ROEHN Research — 9.6 / 10 manufacturer output

-2. Prime Lab Peptides — 8.4 / 10
+2. Prime Lab Peptides — 8.4 / 10 manufacturer output

 Founded 2014.
 All five tested compounds met label claims — BPC-157 at 98.6%, Semaglutide at 98.1%, NAD+ at 97.8%, CJC blend at 98.4%, TB-500 at 98.2%.
 Gaps versus ROEHN were 0.3 to 0.7 points.
 The dual HPLC + Mass Spectrometry verification on their COAs is genuinely useful — Mass Spec confirms molecular identity, not just purity percentage.
 The only top-tier name that ships internationally.
 Limitations: no cold-chain, account creation required before viewing prices, COAs supplied on request rather than in the box.

-3. Ascension Peptides — 8.1 / 10
+3. Ascension Peptides — 8.1 / 10 manufacturer output

 Founded 2019.
 The strongest of the second-tier US names.
 BPC-157 at 98.4%, Semaglutide at 97.9%, NAD+ at 97.2%, CJC blend at 98.0%, TB-500 at 97.6%.
 All five passed label claims by smaller margins than the top two.
 COAs are batch-specific and available on the product page.
 No cold-chain.
 Catalog narrower than ROEHN or Prime Lab — 11 compounds at time of testing — but covers the core list.
 COA documentation is HPLC-only, no mass spec.

-4. EZ Peptides — 7.6 / 10
+4. EZ Peptides — 7.6 / 10 manufacturer output

 Founded 2020.
 Cleared three of five label claims.
 BPC-157 at 97.8% (against 99% claim) and CJC blend at 97.3% (against 98%) — passes.
 Semaglutide at 96.4% (against 98%) — marginal pass.
 NAD+ at 95.9% (against 98%) and TB-500 at 97.1% (against 99%) — fails.
 Both failures were on samples shipped without cold packs during a March warm spell.
 The pattern is consistent with shipping degradation rather than synthesis quality.
 COAs were available on the product page but not always batch-matched.
 Pricing typically 15-20% below ROEHN on overlapping items.

-5. Limitless Life Nootropics — 7.2 / 10
+5. Limitless Life Nootropics — 7.2 / 10 manufacturer output

-6. Behemoth Labs — 6.3 / 10
+6. Behemoth Labs — 6.3 / 10 manufacturer output

 Founded approximately 2021.
 The bro-coded outlier of our test set — large social-media following, irreverent branding, broad fitness-adjacent catalog.
 The chemistry is better than the branding implies.
 BPC-157 at 96.9%, Semaglutide at 95.7%, NAD+ at 94.8%, CJC blend at 96.4%, TB-500 at 96.0%.
 Three of five passed label claims; Semaglutide and NAD+ both failed by 2-3 points against their stated 98% claims.
 COAs are inconsistent.
 No cold-chain shipping.
 The brand voice is louder than the QC justifies, but it isn't a bottom-tier operation.

-7. Core Peptides — 5.8 / 10
+7. Core Peptides — 5.8 / 10 manufacturer output

 8. Supplier H (anonymised) — 4.9 / 10